 If your dog has a sensitive stomach, here’s what you can do to help your dog’s digestive system run smoothly.

 Your dog’s diet has a significant influence on his or her gastrointestinal (GI) health.
-A dog food made from a limited number of high-quality, highly digestible ingredients can be easier for your dog’s digestive system to process.
+A dog food made from a limited number of quality, highly digestible ingredients can be easier for your dog’s digestive system to process.
 Foods formulated for dogs with sensitive stomachs, such as Diamond CARE Sensitive Stomach Formula for Adult Dogs, also have moderate amounts of fat and a balance of soluble and insoluble fibers.

 Be consistent with the food and treats that you feed.